Cloud-based field service softwareOur blog The ticket to fewer equipment failures

 You want to avoid reactive maintenance

-Being reactive is to initiate repairs once the equipment has already broken down and businesses today are looking to minimize interruptions and downtime.
-This isn’t only inconvenient, it gets costly and causes disruptions to the production line.
-Plus, it isn’t sustainable in the longer term.
+Being reactive means initiating repairs once the equipment has already broken down, and businesses today are looking to minimize interruptions and downtime.
+This isn’t only inconvenient; it also becomes costly and causes disruptions to the production line.
+Plus, it isn’t sustainable in the long term.
+Tracking downtime events and equipment downtime metrics is essential to address these challenges proactively.

-The ICAO, a United Nations specialized agency, prioritizes aviation safety and explain that maintenance of their aircrafts is one of their main concerns.
-In fact, they “agreed that lack of proper maintenance leads, inexorably, to problems causing undesirable expenses, even disasters” therefore, maintenance services are a top priority.
-Organizations such as this use software to schedule routine maintenance plans and ensure safety of all passengers.
+The ICAO, a United Nations specialized agency, prioritizes aviation safety, and explains that aircraft maintenance is one of their main concerns.
+In fact, they “agreed that lack of proper maintenance leads, inexorably, to problems causing undesirable expenses, even disasters”; therefore, maintenance services are a top priority.
+Organizations such as this use field service scheduling routine maintenance plans and ensure the safety of all passengers.

 Planning customer visits

-Field service management software like Praxedo helps schedule recurring maintenance in advance and information is sent to technicians via the mobile app.
-Technicians will know where to go, what to bring, and how to prepare for the task at hand in real time.
-When they arrive onsite, they can easily pull up job history on a piece of equipment so they are aware of previously scheduled maintenance visits and what work was performed.
+The best field service management software like Praxedo helps schedule recurring maintenance in advance, and information is sent to technicians via the field technician mobile app.
+Technicians will know where to go, what to bring, and how to prepare for the task in real time.
+When they arrive on site, they can easily pull up job history on a piece of equipment, so they are aware of previously scheduled maintenance visits and what work was performed.

 Fewer changes to the schedule is a good thing

 Planned maintenance actually relieves pain points related to the overall team schedule.
 Let’s take a moment to assess what happens when an emergency call comes in.
 The customer expects the work to be performed almost immediately.
 Squeezing an emergency service request into a schedule that has already been created causes disruption.
-The dispatcher must allocate the closest, available technician to the job site, with the right skills to do the work.
-Jobs get shifted around and technicians receive updated schedules on their mobile phones.
+The dispatcher must allocate the closest available technician to the job site with the right skills to do the work using field service scheduling software.
+Jobs get shifted around, and technicians receive updated schedules on their mobile phones.
 This takes a toll on productivity for administrators at the office as well as technicians in the field.

-Recurring maintenance can alleviate these situations so that mobile teams achieve the best schedule outcomes.
+Recurring maintenance can alleviate these situations so that mobile teams achieve the best schedule outcomes through effective field service scheduling.

 3 main types of preventive maintenance